Azure Cognitive Search Service REST

 Document operations.
 Add, update, or delete documents in the index, query the index, or look up specific documents by ID.

 Indexer operations.
 Automate aspects of an indexing operation by configuring a data source and an indexer that you can schedule or run on demand.
-This feature is supported for a limited number of data source types.
+This feature is supported for a limited number of data source types on Azure.

 Synonym map operations.
 A synonym map is service-level resource that contains user-defined synonyms.
 This resource is maintained independently from search indexes.
 Once uploaded, you can point any searchable field to the synonym map (one per field).